evanhearne/cc2-terraform-ansible/README.md

 These steps provision VPC and Compute infrastructure via Terraform, and provision HAProxy and Apache via Ansible .

 You should now be able to navigate to `http://<YOUR_HAPROXY_EC2_PUBLIC_IP>:80` and view the private IP addresses of each Apache instance via HAProxy's Round Robin configuration of the Apache instances.

+## How to tear down
+To tear down, from `terraform/` directory run `terraform destroy --auto-approve` .